 Video capabilities: You'll need to pay for storage for videos if you want to upload them to Disciple, and courses (with video) are an additional cost over the basic subscription fee

-Pros: Versatile, easy to use branded app that brings your community together
+Pros: Versatile, easy-to-use branded app that brings your community together

 Cons: Extremely premium option with a price tag to match